medattia/fractals-generator/README.md

 ## What is this repository for?
 * Quick summary:
-Fractalia is a software implementation of many visual representation of fractals
+fractal-generator is a software implementation to generate visual representation of common fractals
    -
 * Version:
 In development 0.09